Nakuru County: Sites of interest

 Nakuru County is home to Lake Nakuru, Lake Elmenteita and Lake Naivasha, which are some of the Rift Valley soda lakes.
-Lake Nakuru is best known for its thousands, sometimes millions of flamingoes nesting along the shores.
-The surface of the shallow lake is often hardly recognizable due to the continually shifting mass of pink.
+Lake Nakuru is best known for its thousands, sometimes millions of flamingos nesting along the shores.
+The surface of the shallow lake is often hardly recognizable due to the continually shifting mass of the beautiful pink birds.
 The number of flamingos on the lake varies with water and food conditions and the best vantage point is from Baboon Cliff.
 Also of interest, an area of 188 km around the lake fenced off as a sanctuary to protect Rothschild giraffe and black rhinos.

 Other sites of interest around Nakuru include Menengai Crater, an extinct volcano 2,490 m (8,167 ft) high, and the Nakuru National Park which is a wildlife zone.
-The views of the crater itself, as well as the surrounding countryside, are spectacular.
+The views of the crater itself, as well as the surrounding countryside, are very spectacular.

-Hyrax Hill Prehistoric Site, discovered by the Leakeys in 1926, is considered a major Neolithic and Iron Age site.
+Hyrax Hill Prehistoric Site, discovered by the Leakey's in 1926, is considered a major Neolithic and Iron Age site.
 The adjoining museum features are from various nearby excavations.

 The second-largest surviving volcanic crater in the world, the Menengai Crater is 2500 meters above sea level at its highest point.
 The crater plunges 500 m down from the rim and the summit is accessible by foot or vehicle 8 km from the main road.
-The mountain is also surrounded by a nature reserve.
+The mountain is also surrounded by the nature's reserve.

 The Rift Valley Institute of Science and Technology is a tourist attraction.
-It is a giant institute established in 1979 by the leaders and people of Rift Valley.
+The institute was established in 1979 by the leaders and people of Rift Valley.

 Urban areas

 Surrounding towns include Lanet, which lies approximately 10 km from Nakuru.
 Lanet is predominantly a residential town and is home to an army base.
 Njoro is another urban town that lies 20 km in the outskirts of Nakuru, and is a small agricultural town with a local university aimed at promoting agricultural development in Kenya, namely Egerton University (est. 1934).
 Naivasha is another major significant urban Centre in Nakuru County, which sits at the floor of the Great Rift Valley and serves as a major transit of goods.
-Travelers passing through Naivasha usually make stopovers along Naivasha – Nakuru Highway to enjoy the beautiful and scenic escarpments of the Great Rift Valley.
+Travelers passing through Naivasha usually make stopovers along the Naivasha – Nakuru Highway to enjoy the beautiful and scenic escarpments of the Great Rift Valley.